To Multidimensional Mellin Analysis: Besov spaces, $K$-functor, approximations, frames: Appendix 1.

-The next two theorems represent a very abstract version of what is known as a Direct and an Inverse Approximation Theorems \cite{PS,BS}.
+is finite. \end{defn} The next two theorems represent a very abstract version of what is known as a Direct and an Inverse Approximation Theorems \cite{PS, BL}.
 In the form it is stated below they were proved in \cite{KP}.

 \begin{thm} Suppose that $\mathcal{T}\subset \FB \subset \EB$ are quasi-normed linear spaces and $\EB$ and $\FB$ are complete.
 If there exist $C>0$ and $\beta >0$ such that the following Jackson-type inequality is satisfied $ t^{\beta}\mathcal{E}(t,f,\mathcal{T},\EB)\leq C\|f\|_{\FB}, \>\>t>0, \>\> f \in \FB,$ then the following embedding holds true